chtoucas/Narvalo.NET/src/Narvalo.T4/README.txt

 - Resources management: Using
 - Flow control: If, Coalesce
 - Query Expression Pattern: SelectMany, Join and GroupJoin
-- See also Narvalo.Fx.Internal for interfaces implemented by all monads
+- See also Narvalo.Internal for interfaces implemented by all monads